-Our injury lawyers have handled literally hundreds of neck injury cases in Maryland.
-Our law firm does not typically accept soft tissue neck injury cases unless the injury is very severe and life altering.
-But we do handle spinal cord neck injuries.
+Our Maryland injury lawyers handle spinal cord neck injuries.
 We define spinal cord injuries as those neck injuries involving a fracture or broken vertebrae or an injury to one of the spinal discs in the neck or back.Vertebrae Injuries

-The spinal cord was built to withstand serious impact.
-The vertebrae rarely cleanly breaks in a car or truck accident and, when it does, you likely have a wrongful death case as opposed to a client with a spinal injury.
+The spinal cord was built to withstand severe impact.
+You rarely see a clean vertebrae break in a car or truck accident and, when it does, you likely have a wrongful death case as opposed to a client with a spinal injury.
 More typically, our lawyers are dealing with a spinal cord injury that results in a fracture or dislocation of the vertebrae in the neck.